ISISComputingGroup/ibex_developers_manual/GUI_development/Adding-a-Button-to-the-Perspective-Switcher.md

 ![Extensions](GUI_development/images/adding_a_button_to_the_perspective_switcher/eclipse_no_extensions.png)

-* Click the 'Add' button and select org.csstudio.isis.ui.perspectives extension point and click 'Finish'
+* Click the 'Add' button and select uk.ac.stfc.isis.ibex.ui.perspectives extension point and click 'Finish'

 ![Extension points](GUI_development/images/adding_a_button_to_the_perspective_switcher/eclipse_select_extension_point.png)